vsrixyz/ontology/ontology.md

-# The Road To Information Architecture
+# The Road To Information Architecturez

 ## An ontology toolkit